 In order to set up DHCP on our server today, you will need to apt-get install isc-dhcp-server.
-When you install it, it will fail to start: this is expected, as there is no useful default configuration that can be supplied, so the server fails to start because there is missing information; it has been installed correctly, so don't worry.
+After you install it, log messages will tell you that it failed to start.
+This is expected, as there is no useful default configuration that can be supplied, so the server fails to start because of the missing information.
+However, it has been installed correctly on Server1 after using the above apt-get command, so don't worry.